Juan-Ceballos/FourSquare-GroupProject/README.md

 # FourSquare-GroupProject
 Allows users to search for food venues based on location, and what they're craving.
 Users' preferred venues may be added to a personal collection.

+## Features

+* Search for food venues based on location
+* Get Info on venue such as directions, venue photo
+* Delivery if available directly from venue page
+* Create personal collection of favorite venues, and add to existing collection

+## Built With

+* Xcode 11.4
+* Swift 5.2
+* Safari Services
+* MapKit

 ## Collaborators
 [Shaniya Suwagboe](https://github.com/suwagboe)